rifflearning/riff-docker/docs/development-guide.md

 The `build-dev` target depends on (and therefore will create if they don't exist) the self-signed ssl files used by the `web-server` dev image.

+You may want to run `make up` once to get things started.
+It is important that the `mattermost-webapp/node_modules` NOT EXIST the 1st time you run `make up`.
+Some of the mattermost-webapp dependent packages MUST be installed from inside the container.

 ## Working on the code